microsoft/reactxp/docs/docs/components/button.md

 // Region for accessibility mechanisms
 accessibilityLiveRegion: AccessibilityLiveRegion = undefined; // Android and web only

+// Expose the element and/or its children as accessible to Screen readers importantForAccessibility?: ImportantForAccessibility = ImportantForAccessibility.yes;

 // Delay in ms before onLongPress is called
 delayLongPress: number = 1000;